0xSickb0y/SearchParty/README.md

 Additionally, the tool provides practical file management features, enabling users to copy, move, or delete files according to their analysis findings.

+## Disclaimer

+SearchParty relies on the libmagic library for file type identification.
+On Windows systems, it is recommended to use the [python-magic-bin](https://pypi.org/project/python-magic-bin/) module, which provides a Python interface to libmagic using ctypes.

+Please note that a requirements file has already been created for both cases:

+- For Unix-based systems:`requirements_UNIX.txt`
+- For MS-Windows: `requirements_WINDOWS.txt`

 ##  Supported File Extensions
 - **.txt**: text/plain
 - **.csv**: text/csv